Peter Ramacher • April 26, 2025

 This is exactly what I thought when some IG posts I put a lot of work into received minimal visibility.
 I thought about leaving social media.

 But I realized that I am good enough, and so are you.
 Your worth isn't defined by views or reach.
-The problem wasn't my content, and it isn’t your content—it’s the treadmill I was on and you’re still on.
+The problem wasn't my content, and it isn’t your content.
+It’s the treadmill I was on and you’re still on.

 2. You Burn Out and Blame Yourself